ksaj/cl-boozer/README.md

 That's $0.096 per mL of pure alcohol.
 ```

-Here is the result for a can of Tatra:
+Here is the result for a can of Tatra (one of my favourites):

 ```
 Enter bottle size in mL: 500